-The S/R is often the person that passes on the notes of a situation to the Airline Representative (ALR) and ultimately the Local Executive Council (LEC), which performs the function of a grievance committee.
+The S/R is often the person that passes on the notes of a situation to the Local Executive Council, which performs the function of a grievance committee.

 Reorganize your notes so that the facts are in the right time sequence.
 Keep track of the story and the events as they unfold.
 If the case is presented in an organized manner to management or to another Association officer, the S/R is in a better position to gain credibility and has a better chance to make sure that the other party recognizes the Association's position on any particular case.